hipe/tmx/lib/skylab/git-viz/doc/issues/007-the-mock-sys-narrative.md

 ### :#what-we-plan-to-do-with-mock-system

-can we put it in a museum? the rainbow kicking, the plugin architure, it's all kind cool. but actually this is an open issue, is what to do with all the old code.
+can we put it in a museum? the rainbow kicking, the plugin architure, it's all kind of cool. but actually this is an open issue, is what to do with all the old code.